Can You Eat a Hamburger on a Renal Diet

-For a grilled dish that everyone will love and that will fit into your dialysis diet, simple and delicious grilled chicken options are perfect.
+For a grilled dish that everyone will love and that will fit into your kidney diet, simple and delicious grilled chicken options are perfect.

 Marinate boneless skinless chicken breasts overnight in one part olive oil, one part red wine vinegar, and Italian spices for an easy flavorful recipe.
-For those of you who love flavour, these wood pellets can be used with your grill/smoker and will add even more flavour!
+For those of you who love flavor, these wood pellets can be used with your grill/smoker and will add even more flavor!

 There are also many low sodium options for sauces that go great on chicken, turkey, and seafood options as well.
 Try low sodium sauce options such as teriyaki sauce, barbeque sauce, and specialty toppings such as mango salsa.
 Grilled chicken goes perfectly with a side of mixed vegetables, a salad, or rice.

 Of course, you should speak with your physician and/or nutritionist to make sure that you are following guidelines for your specific case, but there are delicious options out there for you.
 Be sure to monitor you fluid intake and avoid salting your food.
 Instead, opt for delicious salt-free seasoning choices like fresh or dried herbs and spices.

 Cooking out can still be enjoyable to matter what your dietary restrictions are.
 You can cook out while on a renal diet and enjoy your food.

 Enjoy Burger Alternatives With Your Kidney Diet